 Chicken Coop shed essentials

-2. How many hens you will be raising – this will determine how many items you will need for the entire flock to use without issues.
+2. How many hens you will be raising – This will determine how many items you will need for the entire flock to use without issues.

-3. What predators you commonly see where you live – this will determine what additional items you will want to include to keep your flock safe.
+3. What predators you commonly see where you live – This will determine what additional items you will want to include to keep your flock safe.

 chicken feeder